D.C.M. (VR) (Driver T. Musgrove) Q.S.A., 2 clasps, Tugela Heights, Relief of Ladysmith (Dvr. 7 Bty. R.F.A.)

 D.C.M.
 L.G.
 8/2/1901: ‘For gallant conduct at the Battle of Colenso, 15th December, in attempting to extricate the guns of the 14th and 66th Batteries.’

-An award for the epic attempt by Captain Reed (wounded and awarded the V.C.) and thirteen other ranks to save the guns which was only discontinued after half of the men and the majority of the horses fell casualty.
+An award for the epic attempt by Captain Reed of 7th Battery, (wounded and awarded the V.C.) and thirteen other ranks of the battery to save the guns which was only discontinued after half of the men and the majority of the horses fell casualty.

 Thomas Henry Musgrove of Somercotes – A Boer War Soldier (A local history)

 Thomas Henry Musgrove was born at Furnace Row, Pye Bridge In 1872.
 He is recorded in the 1891 census as a Pork Butcher.
 He managed his father’s shop which was situated at 14, Lower Somercotes.
 Sometime in the following few years he joined the British Army.
 An extract from the Boer War records show:

 Colenso, 15 Dec 99

 Thomas Musgrove served in the 7th Battery, Royal Field Artillery.
 This unit was posted to South Africa to fight in the Boer War.
 The 7th Battery took part in several major actions, and on the 15 December won great distinction at the Battle of Colenso in efforts to rescue the guns of the 14th and 66th Batteries of the R F A, where Thomas won the Distinguished Conduct Medal.